Fundamentals of Industrial Hygiene – National Safety Council

 Upon completion of the Fundamentals of Industrial Hygiene course, you will be able to anticipate, recognize, evaluate and control physical, chemical, ergonomic, and biological hazards within your workplace.

 Who should attend?

 The course is designed for safety, health, environmental, and management personnel who have industrial hygiene responsibilities, but limited training or experience in industrial hygiene.

 Fundamentals of Industrial Hygiene is an essential course to take if you are concerned about the safety, health and general well-being of your co-workers and hazards that could affect them.
 This is a 4 day (2.6 CEUs) course that develops your understanding of industrial hygiene terminology, principles and practices by examining four key processes in an effective industrial hygiene effort — anticipation, recognition, evaluation, and control.
 Discussions on when to use a qualified/certified industrial hygienist are held throughout the course.
 Coursework focuses on industrial hygiene hazards and controls in general industry.

 - Recognition of chemical & physical hazards

 - Case study

 - Program planning

-Course Includes: Student materials, continental breakfast, lunch and refreshments
+Course Includes: Student materials, lunch and refreshments

 Additional Materials: Click here for a PDF registration form